Womanizer Classic review: clitoral suction and pressure wave stimulator

 Overall impression of the Womanizer Classic

 There’s no denying that the Womanizer is very efficient at conjuring orgasms.
-It definitely has a place in my toy box for when I’m bored with clitoral vibrations and want something else, but don’t feel like washing a dildo.
+It has a place in my toy box for when I’m bored with clitoral vibrations and want something else, but don’t feel like washing a dildo.

 If my review sample broke after the 2-year warranty expired, I’d probably go for a month before buying a new one.